-Maintained schools, including those that convert to academies, MUST publish, on their website, information about their use of the Primary PE and Sport Premium and how it achieves the 5 Key Indicators.
+Maintained schools, including those that convert to academies, MUST publish, on their website, information about their effective and sustainable use of the Primary PE and sport premium funding.

-Schools should publish the amount of Primary PE and Sport Premium received; a full breakdown of how it has been spent (or will be spent); what impact the school has seen on pupils’ PE and sport participation and attainment and how the improvements will be sustainable in the future.
-Schools should also consider how their use of the Primary PE and Sport Premium is giving pupils the opportunity to develop a healthy, active lifestyle.
+Schools must publish the amount of Primary PE and sport premium received; a full breakdown of how it has been spent (or will be spent); what impact the school has seen on pupils’ Physical Education, School Sport and Physical Activity, participation and attainment and how the improvements will be sustainable in the future.

-Click HERE to download a PDF copy of the template.
+Click HERE to download an MS Word copy of the template.

-Click HERE to download a Word copy of the template.
+Click HERE to download an editable PDF copy of the template.

 Schools can use the funding to: